 My mother learned this tip when she was in pastry school, and it's remarkably effective.
 When making your own homemade jams (or fruit sauces, or purée or coulis, etc.), add a spoon full of commercial jam to the mixture at the very end of cooking (while it's still hot).
 Commercial jams have SO many preservatives that even one teaspoon of it in the entire batch will substantially extend the shelf life once the jam has been opened and refrigerated.
 This is entirely optional, of course.

 Blackberry jam is absolutely magical on scones (this is my favorite recipe), and with some decadent clotted cream.
+What a fabulous way to get into home food preservation and preserve the fabulous flavor of ripe berries.

 We also love it with baked Camembert cheese and some hearty bread for an easy, indulgent appetizer.
 Or even just on a PBJ sandwich.
 You really can't go wrong with this amazing homemade blackberry jam!